baconanna/baconanna/README.md

 ### Hi 👋

 My name is Anya.
-I recently finished my training at Yandex.Practicum in Data Analytics, and so now:
+I recently finished my training at Yandex.Practicum in Data Analysis, and so now:

 - 🔭 I'm looking for a job as a Data Analyst in IT.
 - 💬 High level googling in Russian and English.